BMaser/bmaser.github.io/Readme.md

 **Recent Activity**:

 1. A new paper on sensor identification has been submitted.
-2. I will begin development of a new biometric project within the next few days
+2. I am working on a biometric project.
+This project is dedicated to Finger vein classification using a Deep Learning approach.
+To implement and develop, I use python 3.6 and Tensorflow 2.0.0.

  **Affiliation**: